 When we come to Jesus and the Injil, we have even greater problems.
 There are four Gospels contained in the New Testament and Christians understand them to be the work of human authors under divine inspiration, who wrote a theological account of the life and teaching of Jesus based on the accounts that had been remembered and passed on by the earliest generations of Christians.
 They are generally held to have been written forty to seventy years after the death of Jesus and are edited works to which several hands contributed.
-Christian history and theology does not know of, or recognise, a scripture given to Jesus by the name of Injil or any other name; it simply does not fit within the Christian system.
+Christian history and theology does not know of or recognise a scripture given to Jesus by the name of Injil or any other name; it simply does not fit within the Christian system.

-The word Injil is generally held to be an Arabic borrowing from the Greek, evangelion, from which we get the English words gospel, evangelist and evangelical.
-Some scholars understand it as an Arabic word based on the root njl, in which case it would mean something like "that which issues forth," as in an oral tradition.
+The word Injil is generally held to be an Arabic borrowing from the Greek, evangelion, from which we get the English word gospel.
+Some scholars understand it as an Arabic word based on the root nil, in which case it would mean something like "that which issues forth," as in an oral tradition.
 Over the centuries, Muslim scholars have put forward different suggestions about the Injil.
 Some have seen it as an earlier scripture from which the gospel-writers drew but which is now lost.
 In this case, the best deposit that we have of it is in the reported direct speech of Jesus in the Gospels.
-Some have held it to be an early gospel that was not included in the New Testament by the early Christian Church; we know that many gospels existed at this time and that the Church collectively decided that only these four were worthy of inclusion in the New Testament.
-There exists a document called "The Gospel of Barnabas" that was discovered in the seventeenth century in an Italian edition, but most scholarly opinion is that this is of medieval origin.
+Some have held it to be an early gospel that was not included in the New Testament by the early Christian Church; we know that many gospels existed at this time and that the Church collectively decided that only the four gospels found in the New Testament were worthy of inclusion.
+There exists a document called "The Gospel of Barnabas" that was discovered in the seventeenth century in an Italian edition but most scholarly opinion is that this is of medieval origin.
 A document of that name was listed in the early Christian centuries but how it relates to the seventeenth document is unknown and there is no trace of it in the intervening centuries.
-It has won some following amongst contemporary Muslims as, where the Qur'anic account of the life of Jesus differs from that of the Christian Gospels, it follows the Qur'anic account.
+Some contemporary Muslims think that this "Gospel of Barnabas" might be the Injil as where the Qur'anic account of the life of Jesus differs from that of the Christian Gospels, it follows the Qur'anic account.
 Whatever may be the truth of these various theories, the simple fact remains: the Qur'an teaches that Jesus received a scripture from God called the Injil and Christians do not have it intact or teach it today.